 Glen Lake wildfire update: EOC

-BC Wildfire Service reports that the wildfire remains out of control.
-It is being actioned by 41 ground personnel, 16 pieces of heavy equipment including helicopters continuing bucketing operations on the south edge of Eneas Lakes Park and the ongoing construction of a machine guard.
-Structural protection measures continue in the Princeton neighbourhood.

-Small scale hand ignitions may be conducted by BC Wildfire Service today in the area between Finally Creek and the Munro Lake Forest Service Road to remove unburnt fuel and tie into the existing machine guard.
-Hand ignitions are a routine firefighting tactic, and they only occur when conditions are suitable.

-The Central Okanagan Emergency Operations Centre does not expect to rescind any Evacuation Orders or Alerts today, but the situation may change, and residents are advised to be prepared and stay informed.
+No new Evacuation Orders or Alerts are expected due the Glen Lake Wildfire today after cooler temperatures and a little rain, but the situation can change swiftly and residents are advised to be prepared and keep informed.

+The fireguard placed earlier by BC Wildfire Service aircraft held but an updated size of the fire is unavailable currently due to smoky conditions.
+Today, BC Wildfire Service continue to have aircraft, ground personnel and heavy equipment fighting the fire, working in conjunction with Peachland Fire and Rescue on structural protection.
+Additional resources are arriving to the community to be deployed if needed.

 An Evacuation Order remains in effect for recreational properties accessed off Glen Lake Forest Service Road, including: